Everything you need to know about border crossings with a (rental) car between South Africa, Namibia and Botswana

 Crossing the border from Namibia into Botswana

-On the Ngoma border post (and several times along the road if you take the road through the Capviri strip, into Botswana and then into South Africa) you will have to drive your car through a water basin, and also disinfect all your shoes (not only the ones you are wearing, also the ones you have packed) due to prevention of Hand, foot, and mouth disease.
-This is also the reason why you cannot take any type of meat from Namibia into Botswana, so make sure you do not stock up for a braai before crossing the border!
+At the Ngoma border post (and also several times along the road if you continue through the Caprivi Strip into Botswana and then onwards into South Africa), you’ll have to drive your car through a water basin and disinfect all of your shoes.
+That is, not just the ones you’re wearing, but also any you have packed.
+This is part of the prevention measures for Hand, Foot, and Mouth disease.
+It’s also the reason why you’re not allowed to bring any kind of meat from Namibia into Botswana, so don’t stock up for a braai right before the border crossing!

 This was the only border where we had a bit of a "problem" on the Botswana side: We were about to pay the border crossing fee (around 45 EUR) and they insisted we pay this in Botswana Pula.
 Also in hindsight, we think that this is a ridicoulous rule.
 We asked whether we could pay by card - the machine was not working.
 We offered to pay in EUR, USD and Namibian Rand - no, only Botswanan Pula accepted.
 We asked for an ATM - no ATM at the border post.
 We asked whether we could change the money somewhere - the closest money exchange service on the Namibian side was 8 hours drive from the border post.
 It took all I had to not laugh in their faces.